braidn/braidn/README.md

 push serverless bits to their maximum RPC nature, and explore the boundaries of type systems.

 My physical loves are keyboards, bags, and prime camera lenses...
-OH!
+OH! the most important thing:
-I also work at a wonderful community focused startup named: [Orbit][orb].
+_I am open to new roles_ in Infrastructure, Devops and Backend Engineering.
 If you want to discuss anything, [my dm's on Twitter][twit] are always open.
-You can also [ask me just about anything][ama] if you prefer more space to interact (>280 chars)
+You can also [ask me just about anything on GitHub][ama] if you prefer more space to interact (>280 chars)

 [orb]: https://www.orbit.love/
 [twit]: https://twitter.com/braidn